USCGC Sedge: U.S. Coast Guard service

 After commissioning, Sedge was assigned to Honolulu, Hawaii, but she served across the Pacific during World War II tending buoys and fleet moorings in Guam, Okinawa, Anguar, Midway, Pearl Harbor, and Shanghai.

 The end of World War II in 1945 created intense pressure from conscripted members of the armed forces and their families for rapid demobilization.
 The Coast Guard lost so many sailors that it was forced to decommission several ships for lack of crews to sail them.
-Sedge was decommissioned in February 26, 1947 for lack of personnel.
-The ship was recommissioned at Seattle on April 14, 1950 and assigned to Kodiak, Alaska, replacing USCGC Cedar which was decommissioned.
+Sedge was decommissioned on 26 February 1947, for lack of personnel.
+The ship was recommissioned at Seattle on 14 April 1950, and assigned to Kodiak, Alaska, replacing USCGC Cedar which was decommissioned.
 In addition to her duties maintaining aids to navigation, Sedge was active on rescue missions.
 She searched for marooned sailors, plane crashes, and disabled vessels in the area around Kodiak.

 In the summer of 1956 Sedge was dispatched to Barrow, Alaska for icebreaking duties to allow cargo ships to reach the Arctic coast.
 At one point she was locked in the sea ice for three days.
 The cargo shipments Sedge enabled were related to the construction of the Distant Early Warning Line sites in Barrow and surrounding areas.
 Sedge earned the Arctic Service Medal for her deployment to Barrow.

-On July 15, 1957 Sedge was transferred to Cordova, Alaska.
+On 15 July 1957 Sedge was transferred to Cordova, Alaska.
 Her work of maintaining aids to navigation, and search and rescue remained unchanged.
 In October 1962 she rescued the six-man crew of the capsized Alaska Roustabout in the Gulf of Alaska.
 They had been floating on a life raft for five days.

 The 1964 Alaska earthquake was generated a series of tsunamis in Prince William Sound.
-At 8:20 pm on March 27, 1964 Sedge grounded in Orca Inlet near Cordova when the water dropped 27 ft between waves.
+At 8:20 pm on 27 March 1964 Sedge grounded in Orca Inlet near Cordova when the water dropped 27 ft between waves.
 She refloated when the water came back in.
 In the aftermath of the earthquake, Sedge evacuated people who were stranded by the destruction.

 In April 1973 Sedge sailed for the Coast Guard Yard in Curtis Bay, Maryland for a major renovation.
 She was replaced in Cordova by USCGC Sorrel.
 Sedge received the more extensive of the two mid-life renovations given to the 180-foot buoy tenders.
 Corroded hull plates were replaced with fresh steel.
 New electrical wiring and switchboards were installed.
 Fresh water and sewage pipes were replaced.
 The main electrical motor and its control systems were overhauled.
 A bow thruster was installed to improve maneuverability.
 Crew quarters were increased in size and modernized.
-When her yard visit was complete in June 1974, she sailed to her new homeport, Homer, Alaska, where she arrived on November 8, 1974.
+When her yard visit was complete in June 1974, she sailed to her new homeport, Homer, Alaska, where she arrived on 8 November 1974.